EsamAl-Dabagh/shot-logger/README.md

 ```
 As a videographer
-So I can get rid of errorness takes,
+So I can get rid of erroneous takes,
 I want to be able to delete a take
 ```